Skip to Content

 A GSD can’t break a bond – they are known to bond for life.
 So if you show your dog affection randomly during the day, this will reassure him that the bond he’s formed with you is a two-way thing and isn’t going away.

 However, there is a caveat in that you shouldn’t force him to participate in every activity you do around the house.
 You should allow him to have some time alone as you might inadvertently be making him too clingy.
-If he’s constantly with you every minute of the day, it’s only natural that he’ll freak out and stress whenever you leave!

-A GSDs strong bond can become a problem if you allow it!
+A GSD’s strong bond can become a problem if you allow it!
 Ensure you show him affection at the right times, such as during training or when he deserves praise.
-There are also other ways to show affection rather than constantly petting, such as extra walks or playtime or offering special treats or toys as rewards.

-9. Never Discipline Your GSD
+9. Never Punish Your GSD

-If you come home to destroyed cushions, scratches on the door, or a chewed table leg, you cannot discipline or punish your pup.
 The destructive behaviors associated with separation anxiety are not your dog’s attempt to punish or exact revenge on you for leaving him alone.
 They are, in fact, part of a panic response.

 Disciplining your German Shepherd once you’ve returned home may exacerbate his separation anxiety without teaching him anything new.